 - Understand that others do care.
 It is important to have support from your friends, but if you tell them about your suicidal thoughts, don’t expect them to keep it a secret.
 They will want to help you stay safe, and that usually means calling in extra help.

 Suicide safety planning

-BeyondNow helps people to create their own suicide safety plan; a plan to keep them safe when they experience suicidal thoughts.
+BeyondNow is an app that helps people to create their own suicide safety plan; a plan to keep them safe when they experience suicidal thoughts.